← Back to research

 How much does Repo Prompt cost?

-Repo Prompt has a free tier (32k tokens), Pro at $14.99/month or $149/year, and a lifetime license at $219.
+Repo Prompt has a free tier (32k tokens) and Pro at $14.99/month with a 1-month free trial; mid-2026 reviews list annual at ~$149/year and a lifetime license at $349–$399.

 Executive Summary

 Repo Prompt is a native macOS application designed for "context engineering"—the practice of building precise, efficient prompts for AI coding assistants.
 Rather than copying and pasting code manually or relying on AI to find relevant files, Repo Prompt provides a visual interface for selecting exactly what context to include, then applies AI-generated changes back to the codebase with reviewable diffs.
+As of mid-2026 it has expanded well beyond prompt-building: Agent Mode runs long-horizon, multi-agent sessions—coordinating planner, engineer, and explorer agents—on top of Codex, Claude Code, or Gemini CLI, and the free tier can use existing Claude Pro/Max, ChatGPT Plus/Pro, or Google AI subscriptions with no API keys.

 AttributeValue